Cusack: Plunder and ransom

 There were many attacks on the Norman invaders by Irish Kings and their armies so Geoffrey and his companions saw regular service.
 The practice of raiding the fiefdoms of others was rife and we are fortunate to have a record of Geoffrey de Cusack doing just this.

 This was an era of chivalry, at least for the knights who fought.
 You might be defeated, wounded and captured but not killed.
 A knight was worth more alive, for ransom, than dead.
 The Cusacks did not escape this ignominy.

-De Cusack would have been pleased when five years later John de Lacy, a relative, was appointed one of the 25 Barons to oversee the Magna Carta which King John was forced to agree to on 15 June 1215.
+De Cusack would have been pleased when five years later John de Lacy, a relative, was appointed one of the 25 Barons to oversee Magna Carta which King John was forced to agree to on 15 June 1215.
 Note a "mark" is described as being equal to 8 oz of silver (ransoms ranged from 10 to 1000 marks).

 It is evident that the Cusacks interests, by the third generation, had become Irish rather than English, and also that these men could speak little or no French and had become Anglo-Irish rather than Anglo-Norman.